Automotive Workers and Asbestos Exposure

 Autobody technicians were exposed to asbestos particles when using compressed air to clean brake, clutch, and engine residue from car and truck bodies.
 These fine particles filled the air around autobody workspaces where they could be inhaled unknowingly.

 Brake specialists had the highest exposure to asbestos dust.
 For years, asbestos was the main material used in brake pads and shoes.
-That’s because asbestos proved to be the most durable material known to withstand high heat caused by brake friction.
-It was also cheap, plentiful and easy to repair.
+It proved to be the most durable material known to withstand high heat caused by brake friction.
+It was also cheap, plentiful, and easy to repair.

 Clutch Repair Mechanics

-Clutch repair mechanics had nearly the same asbestos exposure level as brake specialists.
-Clutch plates are friction devices that let an engine gradually slip power through to the tires.
-Asbestos has high temperature-resistance and wears well.
-But like brakes, clutch discs shed fine particles as asbestos fiber dust.
+Clutch repair mechanics had a similar asbestos exposure risk to brake specialists.
+Clutch plates, also known as transmission plates, are friction devices that let engines gradually slip power through to the tires.
+Asbestos was used in most clutches because of its high resistance to heat and wear.
+But like brakes, clutch discs shed asbestos dust.

-Engine mechanics were exposed to asbestos material when they replaced gaskets, seals, grommets and control valves.
-Asbestos was considered the optimum engine parts attachment material as it stood up to heat, oil and coolant.
-But asbestos parts were destroyed when the engines were disassembled.
-Then they were replaced with more asbestos products when put back together.
+Engine mechanics were exposed to asbestos material when replacing gaskets, seals, grommets, and control valves.
+Asbestos was considered the optimal material for use in car engines because it stood up to heat, oil, and coolant.
+Asbestos parts were destroyed when engines were disassembled and replaced with new asbestos products when put back together.

 Service Station Workers

 Anyone who opened an engine compartment was exposed to asbestos.
 Many underhood liners were formed from asbestos because the material was fireproof and great at reducing engine noise.
 This put every service station jockey at risk for asbestos exposure whenever they checked the oil.